victools/jsonschema-generator/slate-docs/source/includes/_faq.md

 1. `Option.FLATTENED_ENUMS` (which is part of the `OptionPreset.PLAIN_JSON`)
    * This defines an enum as `{ "type": "string", "enum": ["VALUE1", "VALUE2"] }` with the `name()` method being called on each possible enum value.
    * If there is only one enum value, it will be set as `"const"` instead.
-   * Such an enum representation will always be in-lined and not moved into the `"definitions"`.
+   * Such an enum representation will always be in-lined and not moved into the `"definitions"`/`"$defs"`.
 2. `Option.SIMPLIFIED_ENUMS`(which is part of the `OptionPreset.JAVA_OBJECT` and `OptionPreset.FULL_DOCUMENTATION`)
    * This treats enums like any other class but hiding some methods and listing the possible enum values as `"enum"`/`"const"` on the `name()` method.
 3. Using neither of the two `Option`s above will let them be handled like any other class (unless there are further configurations taking care of enums).